 - Multi-camera support

-- Easy to use clean, customizable interface
+- Modifiable, clear, and simple to use interface

-- Higher learning curve
+- More difficult learning curve

 Final Cut Pro X

 Final Cut Pro X is yet another nonlinear editing system used in Hollywood.
 Also used Final Cut as their video editor.
 Final Cut X's movie-editing capabilities may feel more natural to Mac-natives.
 The latest release is compatible with moving images in both 2D and 3D, as well as audio, graphics, and more.
 For $299.99, you get full access to the software forever.
 This ensures that it will be a worthwhile investment for the future.
 Most Mac users still stand with Final Cut Pro X, however others have defected due to a less-than-ideal overhaul of the program's workflow.